MattiaPerrone123/Protein_Family_Prediction/README.md

 A list of the packages used for this project is included in the file Requirements.txt

 ## Dataset
 Two public datasets from the Protein Data Bank are used for this project (see the folder Dataset).
-One of the two datasets (METTERE NOME.csv) includes different protein biological properties as features (part 2), while the other one (METTERE NOME.csv) includes the sequence of aminoacids that make up proteins (part 1).
+One of the two datasets (pdb_data_no_dups.csv) includes different protein biological properties as features (part 2), while the other one (pdb_data_sequences.csv) includes the sequence of aminoacids that make up proteins (part 1).

 ## Models -> ASPETTO A VEDERE QUANTO CI IMPIEGO A CARICARLI SUL CLOUD
 All the models implemented were saved in the folder Models.
 These models include linear regression models (Vanilla, Ridge, Lasso) and ensemble models (Bagging, Random Forest, XGBoost).
 The Model folder also includes a Random Forest Classifier (RFC) trained on the dataset before exploratory data analysis was conducted, in order to show the impact of EDA on the results obtained.